-The satellites, VariSat-1A, -1B and -1C, will be launched aboard the SpaceX TR-5 launch vehicle, from Cape Canaveral, FL, NET June 1, 2022.
-The satellites will be inserted into a circular SSO orbit at 525 km, on an inclination from the equator of 97.5 degrees.
+The added satellite, VariSat-1C, will be launched aboard the SpaceX TR-5 launch vehicle, from Cape Canaveral, FL, NET June 1, 2022.
+It will be inserted into a circular SSO orbit at 525 km, on an inclination from the equator of 97.5 degrees.
 Transmission will begin 30 minutes after deploy from the launch vehicle, and cease 2 years later.
 Atmospheric friction will slow the satellite and reduce the altitude of the orbit, until de-orbiting occurs.
-See the Orbital Debris Assessment Report for details.
+See the VariSat-1C Orbital Debris Assessment Report for details.